 Purpose of the Local Food Buyer Learning Center

-The FINYS Local Food Buyer Learning Center offers free resources and training to support institutions in starting or scaling up their purchases of food grown in New York.
+The FINYS Local Food Buyer Learning Center offers resources and training to support institutions in starting or scaling up their purchases of food grown in New York.
 The center’s ultimate goal is to assist institutions in spending at least 25% of their food budget on food grown in the state.

 The initial modules are designed for K-12 schools that participate in the USDA School Meal program; however people involved in summer meals, child care and pre-school programs will find the information fits their settings as well.
 These resources may be useful for other institutional sectors, and future modules will be added that address topics relevant to colleges, emergency food and other institutions.

 The first module offered on the Local Food Buyer Learning Center is “Building a Solid Foundation for Farm to School.”
 Although institutional buyers may want to jump into contacting farmers, or may already be purchasing some New York farm-grown foods, we recommend taking the time to read through this module.
 Consider building a solid Farm to School core team, articulating the purpose or mission, setting achievable goals, and planning the action steps with your team.
 Using the tools in this module can help your school establish a sustainable Farm to School program that becomes part of the school culture and is poised to grow each year.

 Coming modules will offer resources for menu strategies to incorporate New York-grown fresh and minimally processed foods, finding farmers in order to buy direct, using geo-preference in specifications and informal bid processes, and navigating USDA procurement guidelines and state requirements, such as New York State General Municipal Law.